diarmidmackenzie/instanced-mesh/README.md

-In order to ensure that changes are synchronized to the mesh, a custom event, "object3DUpdated" *must* be emitted on this entity whenever the entity's object3D configuration is updated - see next section.
+In "manual" update mode, a custom event, "object3DUpdated" *must* be emitted on this entity whenever the entity's object3D configuration is updated, to ensure that changes are synchronized to the mesh - see next section.

 ### object3DUpdated Event

 When operating in "manual" update mode, the object3DUpdated event is very important.
-It is not required when running in "automatic" update mode.
+It is not required when running in "auto" update mode.

 This event must be emitted on any entity that uses the instanced-mesh-member component, whenever that entity's object3D settings are updated.